-Now in its third year as an ISI rated journal Ethnicities is a fully peer reviewed journal with an impressive international reputation and focus, published by SAGE.
+An ISI rated journal Ethnicities, is a fully peer reviewed journal with an impressive international reputation and focus, published by SAGE.
 As a genuinely cross-disciplinary journal centred on sociology and politics, Ethnicities provides the very best critical, interdisciplinary dialogue on questions of ethnicity, nationalism and related issues such as identity politics and minority rights.

 Ethnicities has three broad aims, each of which adds a new and distinctive dimension to the academic analysis of ethnicity, nationalism, identity politics and minority rights.